Brilhart "Designed by ..." Streamline Tenor

 Tip size marker: #3 - original tip, original facing.
 Measures 0.079".
 Serial #2829 in the smaller font (version 1).

 - SOLD Arnold Brilhart "A.B.
 Ligature" with the 'ST' marking for 'Streamline' tenor model.

 Fully functioning, no problems.
 Minor wear from age.

 - Matching "Arnold Brilhart" Clear Mouthpiece Cap that fits this Streamline version.
 It will not fit a larger/standard tenor mouthpiece.

-Another bit of research to add on these, is that Theo's site claims that the "Great Neck NY" was not on the shank, however, this mouthpiece does have that.
+Another bit of research to add on these, is that some previous notes had these Streamline models without "Great Neck NY" was not on the shank, however, this mouthpiece does have that.
 So I do suspect that these models had some love from Mr Brilhart himself and perhaps there are some crossover details between the two versions.
-At this time, Theo and I are reviewing this information.
+At the time of this posting, Theo and I are reviewing this information.

-Sound Files to enjoy on the model after this one, the "Hard Rubber" (Note: most are 0.097" tips or larger):
+Sound Files on this model after this one, the "Hard Rubber" (Note: most are 0.097" tips or larger):

 *** "Designed by Arnold Brilhart" mouthpiece with normal body model(not skinny Streamline) on Track 1 (it's the second sample, second mouthpiece used to compare three Selmer SBAs)!